RJbalikian/Samples-MatlabScripts/README.md

-# MatlabCodes
+# MatlabScripts
-Codes for Matlab, with geophysics applications
+Scripts for Matlab, with geophysics applications

 This repository contains MatLAB scripts with geophysics applications.